ButThouMust/kamaitachi-sfc-english/README.md

   - Exact translated graphics are not set in stone, but easily editable.
 - Find graphics for the boxes on the name entry screen.
 - Reverse engineer the format for how the end credits are displayed.
-- Replace the visible graphics for the characters you can select on the name entry screen (underlying character encodings are separate, but easy to change).

 ### <ins>Graphics compression formats</ins>
 | Data type | Decompressor | Recompressor |